wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 1. Copy the decoder file ``/var/ossec/ruleset/decoders/0310-ssh_decoders.xml`` from the default folder to the user folder ``/var/ossec/etc/decoders`` in order to keep the changes.

 2. Exclude the original decoder file ``ruleset/decoders/0310-ssh_decoders.xml`` from the Wazuh loading list.
-To do this, use the tag ``<decoder_exclude>`` in the ``ossec.conf`` file.
+To do this, use the tag ``<decoder_exclude>`` in the ``manager.conf`` file.
 Thus, the specified decoder will not be loaded from the default decoder folder, and the decoder file saved in the user folder will be loaded instead.

     ::